-Figure 10: A series of hypothesized boxplots displaying the influence landscape hydrology on stream carbon fluxes.
+Figure 10: A series of hypothesized boxplots displaying the influence of landscape hydrology on stream carbon fluxes.
 I hypothesize the greater the wetland area, the greater the watershed inundation and the more carbon storage potential.
 As a result, streams within basins of greater wetland will have more carbon, and subsequently a river corridor and GIWs with more carbon.